Ibnu Hadjar: Later years

 In 1963, DI/TII South Kalimantan's strength weakened because of intensive military operations.
 Looking at this situation, the police chief of South Kalimantan, Tengku Abdul Aziz, persuaded Hadjar and the rest of his forces to surrender with the promise of amnesty from the Jakarta government.
-Realizing that his forces were at the corner, he accepted the government's demand for surrender on July 1963.
+Realizing that his forces were at the corner, he accepted the government's demand for surrender in July 1963.
 Subsequently, he and his small forces went to Ambutun and laid over the weapons to the government.
 On the next day, Hadjar attended the mass meeting in support of Indonesia–Malaysia confrontation in Banjarmasin and he said to the press that not only did he support it, but he was also willing to participate in the confrontation with his 14.000 soldiers.

-On September 1963, the police arrested Ibnu Hadjar.
+In September 1963, the police arrested Ibnu Hadjar.
 Afterwards, he was brought to Banjarmasin and later to Jakarta.
 In Jakarta, he was put on trial by the military court, and received a death sentence on 11 March 1965.
 He was executed on 22 March.

 Personal life

-Hadjar had two wives,.
+Hadjar had two wives.
 He was illiterate.